gavinmdouglas/FuncDiv_manuscript/README.md

 * `data/`
   * `Almeida_2019_dataset/` - input data used for assessing `FuncDiv` resource usage.
   * `random_forest/` - input and output files of random forest analysis.
+  * `HUMAnN3_tutorial_table/` - table taken from HUMAnN3 tutorial to use for comparison.

 * `scripts/` - code used to run manuscript analyses, split up by code for random forest and resource usage analyses, and minor code for results reported in text.